nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ### [Logos 10 Anglican Gold](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228279/logos-10-anglican-gold)

-If you're after great commentaries, this package might be a great fit:
+Listen, you don't have to be an Anglican to purchase this package.
+I asked the Anglicans and they said it's OK.
+If you're after great commentaries and you don't need robust original language resources, this package might be an excellent option:

 * _Pillar NT commentaries_
 * _Bible Speaks Today commentaries_